Minding Mother is a maternal mental health service offering women assessment of mood, appropriate interventions and support in their parenting role.

 Minding Mother is a home visiting service for women who are pregnant, have a new born or a child up to the age of 2 years old, who are experiencing postnatal depression, anxiety, difficulties in the adjustment to parenting, grief, stress or related concerns.

 The perinatal period refers to the extended period of time from pregnancy till the child is aged two years old and perinatal mental health refers to the emotional health and wellbeing of the woman and also the relationship between the mother and her infant.

 The perinatal period is a time of significant vulnerabilities and changes for women including changes in role, expectations, relationships, and identity.

 These changes can result in difficulties in adjustment to the parenting role, depression, anxiety, trauma, fear, and grief.

 Minding Mother comes to your home to alleviate the stress of getting to an appointment.
 A comprehensive assessment is carried out to determine your needs and from this a plan is put in place to support your wellbeing.
-Intervention is values based and strength focussed and uses Cognitive Behaviour Therapy to guide us.
+Intervention is values based and strength focussed and uses Cognitive Behaviour Therapy (CBT) AND Acceptance Commmittment Therapy (ACT) to guide us.

 I am a registered Occupational Therapist with 28 years of experience working in a number of areas in the adult mental health field.